phone icon (917) 310-3371 Book an Appointment Menu

 Insurance and self-pay planning

-Travel-vaccine coverage can look different from routine preventive shots, so it helps to clarify the likely billing path early.
+Travel-vaccine coverage can look different from routine preventive shots, so it helps to clarify the likely billing path and any cost check early.

 Travel vaccines patients ask for most before departure